-Prior to that Gina was Vice President of Equity Capital Markets for Deutsche Bank where she originated and executed public equity transactions for corporations in the media, technology and consumer sectors.
+Gina was formerly Vice President of Equity Capital Markets for Deutsche Bank where she originated and executed public equity transactions for corporations in the media, technology and consumer sectors.
 Prior to that she was Director of Corporate Development at an online content company focused on the self-improvement market.
-She began her career in the media industry in The Walt Disney Company’s Strategic Planning Group.
+She began her media career in The Walt Disney Company’s Strategic Planning Group.